v4iv/theleakycauldronblog/src/pages/about/index.md

 This aims to be a place where I can publish anything and everything that interests me.
 This can range from science and technology to entertainment.

-As you may have already guessed, this blog's name is inspired by the famous pub in Harry Potter.
+As you may have already guessed, this blog's name is inspired by the famous pub in _Harry Potter_.
 Just like that pub this blog will be a magical place where all random interesting things meet.

 This is a place where I want to share the challenges that I have faced in my 20 odd years.
 I will also show you how I overcame them so that others, who may be going through the same won't have go through them alone.